 Additionally, those willing to put in the time and hard work to earn a doctorate in mechanical engineering will benefit financially.
-In an ever-changing field, graduates will likely be at the top of their field, continuing to expand their knowledge and strengthen their skills.
+In an ever-changing field, mechanical engineering graduates will likely be at the top of their field, continuing to expand their knowledge and strengthen their skills.
 They will accumulate even more hands-on experience with cutting-edge tools and technology.
 For those wanting to receive a job in management or research, having a doctorate will put them ahead of others.

 If you would like to learn more about majoring in mechanical engineering, take some time to explore different College websites and the type of programs they offer.
 For instance, students enrolled in North Central College’s mechanical engineering program have access to resources beyond the classroom and work alongside expert faculty in the field.
 You can count on North Central College to help you discover the right path for you as a student and in your career.

 If you have more questions like, "What is mechanical engineering?", "How do you become a mechanical engineer?", "Is mechanical engineering hard?", or "What's different about civil vs mechanical engineering?", read our linked blogs!